FasterSpeeding/Alluka/docs/usage.md

 # Local client

-Alluka provides a system in [alluka.local][] which lets you associate an Alluka client with the local scope.
+Alluka provides a system in [alluka.local][] which lets you associate an Alluka client and context with the local scope.
 This can make dependency injection easier for application code as it avoids the need to lug around an injection client or context.

 The local "scope" will either be the current thread, an async event loop (e.g. asyncio event loop), an async task, or an async future.

-While child async tasks and futures will inherit the local client, child threads will not.
+While child async tasks and futures will inherit the local client/context, child threads will not.

 ```py
 --8<-- "./docs_src/usage.py:144:150"